sgrote/NanoStringNormalizeR/README.md

 _Note that existing files will be overwritten_

-##### 5. Plot ratios of normalized data
+#### 5. Plot ratios of normalized data

 To create a png file with a heatmap of ratios, set a path to a .csv file with ratios.
-This can be the `ratio.csv` created above.
+This can be the `ratio.csv` created above, e.g.

-For example something like this on UNIX:

 ```
 ratio_csv = "/home/user/NanoString/Raw_Data/results/ratio.csv"
 ```

-or something like this on Windows:
+for the Unix example, or

 ```
 ratio_csv = "C:\Users\user\NanoString\Raw_Data\results\ratio.csv"
 ```

+for the Windows example.

 Then plot a heatmap: